RomanSoulja/i18n/docs/readme.en.md

 > Created *exclusively* for learning C++.

-A lightweight library that lets you store translation files in JSON format and retrieve localized strings at runtime.
+A lightweight library that lets you store translation files and retrieve localized strings at runtime.

 ---